jfjallid/go-secdump/README.md

       --sam                 Extract secrets from the SAM hive explicitly.
 Only other explicit targets are included.
       --lsa                 Extract LSA secrets explicitly.
 Only other explicit targets are included.
       --dcc2                Extract DCC2 caches explicitly.
 Only ohter explicit targets are included.
+      --modify-dacl         Change DACLs of reg keys before dump.
-      --backup-dacl         Save original DACLs to disk before modification --restore-dacl        Restore DACLs using disk backup.
+                            Only required if keys cannot be opened using SeBackupPrivilege. (default false) --backup-dacl         Save original DACLs to disk before modification --restore-dacl        Restore DACLs using disk backup.
 Could be useful if automated restore fails.
       --backup-file         Filename for DACL backup (default dacl.backup)